Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Simulation results

-To verify that the proposed control framework is indeed model-agnostic, we present a second case study (see Fig. \ref{fig:idm_sim_1}) for $N=4$ with similar initial conditions as in the previous case (see Fig. \ref{fig:ovm_sim_1}), but implementing the IDM model \eqref{eq:hdv_dynamics_idm} for the HDVs instead.
-Platoon formation was achieved within the given optimization horizon $T_h$ without violating any of the control, safety, and speed constraints in \eqref{eq:ocp_constraints}, as shown in Fig. \ref{fig:idm_sim_1}(a)-(d).
-It is interesting to note that, we have monotonically increasing non-positive linear optimal control input trajectory of the CAV while forming the platoon in both of the above cases (see Figs. \ref{fig:ovm_sim_1}(d) and \ref{fig:idm_sim_1}(d)), which resemble the typical energy-optimal control input trajectory derived using standard Hamiltonian analysis \cite{mahbub2020Automatica-2, Malikopoulos2020}.
+To validate the model-agnostic nature of the proposed controller, we present a second case study using the IDM model \eqref{eq:hdv_dynamics_idm} (see Fig. \ref{fig:idm_sim_1}) considering the same initial conditions as in the previous case, which yields similar result without violating any constraints in \eqref{eq:ocp_constraints}, as shown in Figs. \ref{fig:idm_sim_1}(a)-(d).
+It is interesting to note that, we have monotonically increasing non-positive linear optimal control input trajectory of the CAV in both of the above cases (see Figs. \ref{fig:ovm_sim_1}(d) and \ref{fig:idm_sim_1}(d)), which resembles a typical energy-optimal control input trajectory derived using standard Hamiltonian analysis \cite{mahbub2020Automatica-2, Malikopoulos2020}.
+Note that, we can consider a mixture of OVM and IDM car-following model for the HDVs by appropriately selecting $\epsilon_{\Delta p}$ and $\epsilon_{v}$ in \eqref{eq:platoon_formation_rmse}.